-The NHTI library is the learning and information hub of the college and includes quiet study areas, a state-of-the-art instructional lab - based on Biophilic design, collaborative learning and Tablet technology - natural lighting, soft seating, numerous data ports, wireless connectivity and wireless printing creating a comfortable and dynamic environment for research and study.
-Tablets for use in the library may be checked out at the library's Services Desk.
-The library offers the services and collections of the traditional library while embracing technology and offering complete online and research services and capabilities which are also available remotely.
-Reference services are available both in the traditional manner as well as online.
-The library offers, among other things, an unparalleled collection of over 80,000 books, over 300,000 eBooks, as well as numerous periodicals, DVD's, CDROMs, maps, eJournals, video and audio recordings, and CAD Music collection.
-There is also access to the limitless resources of the Internet; while most are readily available, some are password protected.
-The library's comprehensive services - in support of the college's initiatives on information literacy and the educated person - include online integrated searching (EDGMS) of over 90 carefully selected databases as well as a myriad of other library resources; bibliographic instruction (including the all-important evaluation of resources); copyright clearance; and cooperation with many other academic, public and special library networks, including the statewide system of the New Hampshire State Library (see Interlibrary Loan for this service).
-The library is the designated home library for the New England Antiquities Research Association (NEARA), the New Hampshire Chapter of the American Institute of Architects (AIANH) and the Structural Engineers of New Hampshire (SENH).
+The NHTI library is the learning and information hub of the college and includes quiet study rooms, a state-of-the-art instructional lab - based on Biophilic design, collaborative learning and tablet technology - natural lighting, soft seating, treadmill and standing study desks, numerous data ports, scanning capabilities, wireless connectivity and wireless printing creating a comfortable and dynamic environment for research and study.
+Tablets for library use are checked out at the library's Services Desk.
+An academic, teaching library with professional and experienced, knowledgeable, friendly and helpful staff, it offers the services and collections - such as the New Hampshire collection among others - of the traditional library while embracing technology; offering complete research services - including robust Reference services - and capabilities including access to internet resources - which are available both on-campus and remotely.
+The library offers, among other things, an unparalleled collection of over 60,000 books, over 300,000 eBooks, as well as numerous print and electronic journals, periodicals through Flipster, Blu-rays, DVD's, streaming resources, audio books, audio recordings, and an extensive Music CD collection.
+The library's comprehensive services - in support of the college's initiatives on information literacy and the educated person - include online integrated searching (EDS) of over 90 carefully selected databases as well as a myriad of other library resources; bibliographic instruction (including the all-important evaluation of resources); copyright clearance; and, cooperation with many other academic, public and special library networks - such as the statewide system of the New Hampshire State Library (see Interlibrary Loan for this service).
+The library is the designated home library for the New Hampshire Chapter of the American Institute of Architects (AIANH) and the Structural Engineers of New Hampshire (SENH).
 The college archives, located in the library, contain records, documents, photographs and other ephemera of NHTI history.
-The library is the host venue for NHTI's Wings of Knowledge lecture series and also is the home of the Library Gallery where various artists, including NHTI student artists in the Visual Arts program, exhibit throughout the year.
+The library is the host venue for NHTI's Wings of Knowledge lecture series and is the home of the Library Art Gallery where various artists - including NHTI student artists in the Visual Arts program - exhibit throughout the year.